khoan/resume/content/_index.md

 #### Responsibilities:

-Developing and maintaining a property management platform for hundreds of agencies across Australia.
+As part of the dev team, I develop and maintain the property management platform for hundreds of agencies across Australia, and assist the operational support team with technical challenges.

 #### Technologies:

-Key techstack: React-Redux front end pulling data from Rails API in Docker container.
+Key tech stack: React-Redux front end pulling data from Rails API, hosted in Docker container, orchestrated by Kubernetes.

 <div class="company">
   <header>Issue Pty.
 Ltd.</header>